xlang-ai/Spider2-V/evaluation_examples/examples/superset/03531319-f875-4489-ae7f-2dc82ed03034/retrieved_chunk_size_512_chunk_overlap_20_topk_4_embed_bge-large-en-v1.5.md

 Exploring Data in Superset | Superset

 Documentation Content:
+Pivot Table​

+In this section, we will extend our analysis using a more complex visualization, Pivot Table.
+By the end of this section, you will have created a table that shows the monthly spend on flights for the first six months, by department, by travel class.

+Create a new chart by selecting **+ ‣ Chart**from the top right corner.
+Choose tutorial\_flights again as a datasource, then click on the visualization type to get to the visualization menu.
+Select the **Pivot Table**visualization (you can filter by entering text in the search box) and then **Create New Chart**.

+!In the **Time**section, keep the Time Column as Travel Date (this is selected automatically as we only have one time column in our dataset).
+Then select Time Grain to be month as having daily data would be too granular to see patterns from.
+Then select the time range to be the first six months of 2011 by click on Last week in the Time Range section, then in Custom selecting a Start / end of 1st January 2011 and 30th June 2011 respectively by either entering directly the dates or using the calendar widget (by selecting the month name and then the year, you can move more quickly to far away dates).

+!Next, within the **Query**section, remove the default COUNT(\*) and add Cost, keeping the default SUM aggregate.
+Note that Apache Superset will indicate the type of the metric by the symbol on the left hand column of the list (ABC for string, # for number, a clock face for time, etc.).

+In **Group by**select **Time**: this will automatically use the Time Column and Time Grain selections we defined in the Time section.

+Within **Columns**, select first Department and then Travel Class.
+All set – let’s **Run Query**to see some data!

+!You should see months in the rows and Department and Travel Class in the columns.
+Publish this chart to your existing Tutorial Dashboard you created earlier.

+Documentation Source:
+superset.apache.org/docs/using-superset/exploring-data/index.md

+Documentation Title:
+Exploring Data in Superset | Superset

+Documentation Content:
 Rolling Mean​

 There is quite a lot of variation in the data, which makes it difficult to identify any trend.
 One